auriq/essentia_docs/source/install/docker/index.rst

     Username: essentia
     Password: essentia

 #.
-Change your username and password using the UI.
+Change your password using the UI.

 You can then go through :doc:`../../dlv/dlv`, :doc:`../../tutorial/essentiatutorials/index`, :doc:`../../tutorial/dataprocessingtutorials/index`, and :doc:`../../usecases/index` to get familiar with Essentia.